Ranjith-singh/HealthSphere/readme.txt

             EmailAlreadyExistsCheck :
                 throw Exception EmailAlreadyExists and handle it
-                add boolean function in repo that return value based on if email Exists
+                add boolean function in repo that return value based on if email Exists updatePatients :
+            patientId can be fetched from the path and patientRequestDto is passed search for patient and diff patient with patientRequestDto.email and handle the Exception change field registeredDate for class CreateUser